SnrMasara/Academic-CMS/README.md

-# LaravelProjects
+# Academic CMS
-Sample Projects coded with php's Laravel framework and other front-end languages i.e. Vue, React, Angular and Tailwind Css
+Laravel module for school portal that allows lecturers and students share documents and other learning materials